ilaydayaman/Pipelined-FFT-with-SDF-and-CORDIC/README.md

 Instructions to build and test project

-Step 1: Go to "" folder for Vivado files of the project
+Step 1: Go to "Hardware/sources" path for Vivado files of the project

 Step 2: Run Simulations